webplatform/docs-wpd/Creating_API_pages/index.md

 ==Content of the listing page==

 The API listing page provides a broad description of the API.
 If there are further sub divisions of the API, include them as sub headings.
 This preserves the API's design - as it is described on w3.org - and allows the content to respond to search effectively.
+The main content field for the WebRTC API page (apis/webrtc) would look like the following:

  <nowiki>
 <title>WebRTC API</title>